OLED vs QD-OLED – What Is The Difference?

 Just like other OLED panels (JOLED, W-OLED by LG), QD-OLED panels have an infinite contrast ratio and instantaneous response time speed.

-However, QD-OLED displays boast wider viewing angles, wider color gamut, higher brightness and better burn-in resistance.
+However, QD-OLED displays boast wider viewing angles, wider color gamut and higher color brightness.

 These OLED panels are also differentiated by sub-pixel layouts and coatings.

-Samsung’s OLED panels are enhanced by the quantum dot technology (hence the name ‘QD-OLED’), which improves viewing angles, color gamut, brightness and burn-in resistance.
+Samsung’s OLED panels are enhanced by the quantum dot technology (hence the name ‘QD-OLED’), which improves viewing angles, color gamut and color brightness.

 In this guide, we’ll compare how QD-OLED stacks up to other OLED panels, including W-OLED panels by LG found in most TVs and monitors, and JOLED panels by JOLED, which are used for professional 27″ and 32″ monitors.